Fargo–Moorhead Area Diversion Project: Economics

-The FM Area Diversion project is intended to protect the FM-area economy, which generated a Gross Regional Product of $16.8 billion in 2021.
-It is being funded and financed through federal, state and local sources.
+The FM Area Diversion project is intended to protect the FM-area economy, which generated a gross regional product of $16.8 billion in 2021.
+It is being funded and financed through federal, state, and local sources.

 The project received $750 million from the federal government, which includes $437 million from the Infrastructure Investment and Jobs Act.
 North Dakota allocated $850 million to the project, and Minnesota contributed $135 million.
-Local sales taxes approved by voters in Fargo and Cass County, N.D., will generate an anticipated $1.2 billion to pay long-term debt service.
+Local sales taxes approved by voters in Fargo and Cass County, ND, will generate an anticipated $1.2 billion to pay long-term debt service.

-The project also locked in low-interest loans, including a federally subsidized $569 million loan for 2.08% interest from the United States Environmental Protection Agency, $55 million in State Revolving Fund loans from the North Dakota Public Finance Agency, and $280 million in U.S. Department of Transportation Private Activity Bonds.
+The project also locked in low-interest loans, including a federally subsidized $569 million loan for 2.08% interest from the United States Environmental Protection Agency, $55 million in State Revolving Fund loans from the North Dakota Public Finance Agency, and $280 million in US Department of Transportation Private Activity Bonds.

 Design

 A rendering of what the channel portion of the FM Area Diversion Project may look like.

 The FM Area Diversion project includes multiple components in four key areas that, together, will protect the community from flooding by 2027.
-It's designed to withstand a 100-year flood and provide fightable protection for a 500-year flood.
+It is designed to withstand a 100-year flood and provide fightable protection for a 500-year flood.